Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-sustaining-the-transformation.md

 ## Practice 7: Build a strong Marine identity

 **Problem**
-Marines who feel disconnected may struggle to accept the standards of the group.
+Marines who feel disconnected may struggle to accept the group's standards.

 **Action**
-Learn the purpose of the unit and take an active role in its shared life.
+Learn the unit's purpose and take an active role in its shared life.

 **Outcome**
 A clear sense of belonging increases commitment to the team.